Our Purpose

 1. Field Intelligence Through Evidence-Based Research

-We commit to rigorous, evidence-based approaches to understanding safety by:
+We commit to rigorous, evidence-based approaches to understanding the psychedelic field by:

-• Conducting comprehensive surveys and field research with over 300 stakeholders including practitioners, participants, regulators, and community leaders
+• Conducting comprehensive surveys and field research and in depth conversations with stakeholders including practitioners, participants, regulators, and community leaders

-• Synthesizing insights from academic literature, institutional data, and lived experience
+• Analyzing data and synthesizing insights from academic literature, institutional data, and lived experience in a transparent, auditable, and rigorous way.

 • Creating accessible educational resources tailored to specific audiences (first responders, practitioners, non-clinical users, and family members)

-• Publishing all findings publicly and anonymously on our website to benefit the entire field
+• Publishing our findings publicly and anonymously on our website to benefit the entire field

 • Maintaining methodological transparency in all data collection and analysis